Education and Credentials

 Sagging skin and a loss of fat volume in the face causes a person’s overall face shape to change as we age.
 Thinning cheeks, sagging jowls and, in some cases, drooping eyelids can make you look tired and unhappy—even if you don’t feel that way.
 Facial plastic surgery...

-Learn more about Dr. John Q. Cook and the non-surgical treatments and plastic surgery procedures available at The Whole Beauty® Institute.
-Get tips and advice, discover new ways to improve your health and beauty, and more.
+Explore our practice blog to learn more about non-surgical treatments and plastic surgery procedures available at The Whole Beauty® Institute.
+Get tips and advice, and discover new ways to improve your health and beauty.

 Dr. Cook's HealthGems Blog

-Dr. John Q. Cook shares his personal thoughts on well-being, quality of life, and more—all drawn from his decades of experience in the industry, studying and working with advanced technology and techniques.
+Dr. John Q. Cook shares his personal thoughts on well-being, quality of life, and more in HealthGems—from his decades of experience in the industry, studying and working with advanced technology and techniques.

 Whole Beauty Skincare

-SkinShopMD was created by board-certified plastic surgeon John Q. Cook, M.D. as a trusted source for skin care products.
-From his years of experience, he developed a portfolio of high quality medical grade products to protect and rejuvenate your skin.
+SkinShopMD.com was created by Board-Certified plastic surgeon, Dr. John Q. Cook, as a trusted source for high quality, medical-grade skincare products to protect and rejuvenate your skin.

 Educational Information

-Learn important information about surgical and non-surgical procedures to help you make informed decisions about your desired treatment based on your goals.
-Topics cover facial surgery, injectables, lasers, breast surgery, body contouring, and other treatments.
+Get informed about cosmetic plastic surgery procedures and rejuvenating non-surgical treatments to help you make informed decisions about your desired treatment based on your aesthetic goals.

 Testimonial and Practice Videos